Vallasc/Image-processing-on-spark/README.md

 The Gibbs sampling algorithm details are showed in the following [paper](http://stanford.edu/class/ee367/Winter2018/yue_ee367_win18_report.pdf).

 ### Processing pipeline
 The program get the image that you want to process and split it into smaller chunks.
-Each sub-image, and its corresponding position, is pushed into a RDD and then processed by a Spark worker.
+Each sub-image, and its corresponding position, is pushed into a RDD (Resilient Distributed Dataset) and then processed by a Spark worker.

 Multiple operations can be performed on the same chunk, these can be implemented exenting the <code>Pipeline</code> class and setting all the tasks needed.
 Tasks can also be implemented by extending the <code>Algorithm</code> trait.